gluten free protein waffles with blueberries

 Notes

-Waffles freeze well!
-Allow them to cool completely, then line them up on a baking sheet and freeze for an hour (this helps them avoid sticking together).
+These waffles freeze well!
+Allow them to cool completely, then place them up on a baking sheet (not touching) and freeze for an hour (this helps them avoid sticking together).
 Once frozen, you can put them all in a freezer safe bag together.
 To reheat, pop a few in the toaster (best method) or microwave.

-Nutrition Information: My waffle maker makes a circle of 4 waffles.
+Nutrition Information: My belgian waffle maker makes a circle of 4 waffles.
 The nutrition information is for 1 of these 4 waffles.
 This recipe makes a total of 20 waffles.
-(So 5 waffles circles with 4 waffles each – if that makes sense!)
+(So 5 waffles circles with 4 waffles each – hope that makes sense!)

 Nutrition per Serving